nre-learning/nrelabs-curriculum/lessons/lesson-16/stage3/guide.md

 # Using Jinja for Configuration Templates
 ## Part 3 - Let try the if and set statements!

-Now that you have tried the for loop, lets up-level.
-In this part we will try if and set statement along with for loops.
+Now that you have tried the "for" loop, lets up-level.
+In this part we will try "if" and "set" statement along with "for" loops.